 If You Don't Have Air Conditioning

 The temperature in your home will rise during the day in the summer.
 This temperature rise will actually result in a lower relative humidity.
 This may inhibit moisture-related problems if enough moisture is kept out of your house by the methods prescribed earlier.
 Desiccants (i.e., drying agents such as calcium chloride) that do not liquefy may help keep moisture reduced in enclosed spaces that are tightly sealed, such as inside an air-tight trunk.

 A dehumidifier operated by a drain to carry away moisture can help, though not as much as air conditioning.

 Home Exterior Procedures

 Keeping the interior of your house clean and dry can start with keeping the exterior of your house in good repair.
 Florida's warm weather exerts more wear on housing that is not well maintained.
 Heavy seasonal rains will force water inside the structure if defects exist, and algae and mildew may thrive.
-Before you leave the home for an extended period of time, check the exterior of your house to make sure it is in suitable shape.
+Before you leave the home for an extended period of time, check the exterior of your house to make sure it is in functional condition.

 Many condominiums or communities take care of some of the exterior maintenance.
 Check with the management to see what they will care for and maintain during your absence.

 - Whether a house is situated on a concrete slab or over a crawlspace or basement, the grading of the ground should direct rainwater away from the house.